 Drain overnight soaked chickpeas from pan and rinse in cold water.
 Place back in same pot you soaked them in and cover almost to the top of the pan with fresh water.
 Add the baking powder and bring to a boil.
 Skim off the froth and discard.

 Lower heat and cook for about 1½ hours on medium heat or until the water is a little above the chickpeas.
 As the thin skin of the chickpeas comes to the top of your pot, skim them off with any additional froth and discard.
 Don't worry if you don't skim it all off.
 It will blend in the food processor.
 Keep an eye on your pot.
 You don't want the water to be completely absorbed by the chickpeas or the bottom of the pan will start to burn.

 The baking powder in the cooking and the baking soda in the soaking is what will make your hummus smooth and not gritty.
 Drain the cooked chickpeas but don't discard the liquid yet, you might need to add it when processing and keep a few chickpeas on the side to use as garnish.
 (I often forget to do this and it's such a nice touch when serving).

 Place the chickpeas in a food processor and process for 2 minutes.
 Add the lemon juice, crushed garlic, a little water or liquid (¼ cup approximately) salt and tahini to the mix and continue processing until smooth to your liking.
 Taste it to see if you need to add more salt, lemon juice ,tahini paste or water for smoothness.
 The more tahini and liquid you add the smoother your hummus will be.
 The creamier the better and more authentic.

-Arrange on a plate by making a well in the middle, add olive oil in the center, paprika, a few chick peas and chopped parsley.
+Arrange on a plate by making a well in the middle, add olive oil in the center, paprika, a few chick peas if desired and chopped parsley.
 Wow, the best hummus you've ever tasted, I promise!

 Serve with warm pita bread and dig in!
 See link below for my easy to bake homemade pita bread